francoposa/francoposa.io/content/resources/dev-setup/initial-dev-setup-macos.md

 ## Bonus: Install the Hack Font

-Hack is by far my favorite monospaced font for text editors, and IDEs, and installing it is the first step I take on any new dev computer.
+Hack is by far my favorite monospaced font for text editors, and IDEs, and installing it is the first step I take on any new dev machine.

 Hack can be downloaded [here](https://sourcefoundry.org/hack/).
 Use Finder to unzip the .ttf files, open them, and click "Install Font"